 Although Gabriel Bloise, the Oenologist at Chakana, one of the wineries that pioneered biodynamic practices in Argentina, says that he doesn’t believe that biodynamic certification is going to grow in the short term due to the strict regulations that govern it, he does think that the organic category will, and ‘considerably.’

 Bloise hits the nail on the head.
-There might be twice as many wineries that follow at least some biodynamic practices in Argentina than are shown in the official data but full certification is a move that challenges their self-belief and requires serious follow through in terms of the organization and implementation of new systems.
+With regards to making Bio wines, There might be twice as many wineries that follow at least some biodynamic practices in Argentina than are shown in the official data but full certification is a move that challenges their self-belief and requires serious follow through in terms of the organization and implementation of new systems.
 And that’s before you consider the cost of obtaining a certificate.

 Bloise continues: ‘We see there being two dimensions to this: it’s one thing to be a small, European-style producer where the distribution chain can come visit you and observe your organic or biodynamic practices directly; then you don’t need certification, but when you’re producing on a larger scale for a global market it’s a different matter entirely.’

-The latter, who are aiming for larger market segments, need the right tools, while the former can rely on reputation and word of mouth.
+The latter, who are aiming for larger market segments, need the right tools to make bio wines, while the former can rely on reputation and word of mouth.

 Paz Levinson, the Argentine sommelier and Director of Wines at the PIC Group in France, agrees with Bloise: ‘You don’t need certification but the producer does have to demonstrate engagement with the issue and put a lot of work into it, especially if the wine is expensive or focused on terroir.’

-Like Levinson, many other experts see the issue as being most crucial to high-end producers.
+Like Levinson, many other experts see the issue as being most crucial to high-end producers of bio wines.
 The sommelier Juliana Carrique, an important figure in the NOMA group in Denmark, says: ‘To be on our list, the wines must be natural.
 We’re looking for producers who are connected to the land.
 Our customers demand it.’

 ‘For producers of a certain scale,’ Bloise continues, ‘the message from the winery isn’t always making it through to the end of the supply chain, to vendors and retailers.
 Quite the opposite in fact.
 That’s where certifiers come in, they help with the organization and letting people know what you’re doing.’